 In the past year or so, some companies have started reformulating their nut milks to remove the thickener carrageenan (read about it in “Carrageenan Concerns”), which has been linked to gastrointestinal inflammation and abnormal growths in the colon in animal studies.

 Removing carrageenan is better, yes, but, if you’re trying to avoid sugar, you’ll still find the sweetener or sugar substitutes in many commercial brands.
-This was news to me, which I discovered recently while I was following the Whole30 program (read about that experience in my blog post at Coming Clean).
+This was news to me, which I discovered recently while I was following the Whole30 program.

 So I tried making my own by following our “How to Make Your Own Nut Milk” story, and I can report: Yes!
 It really is that easy.

 The recipe we feature (3 cups water to 1 cup soaked unsalted, raw almonds) produced enough milk for about four to five days.
 I sealed it up in this great Weck glass carafe.

 I was able to use a splash or two in my daily pseudo-Bulletproof coffees (sans butter for Whole30, since dairy isn’t approved; I could have added Whole30-compliant ghee/clarified butter, but I was too lazy to add it).
 There was also enough for four Quick-Trick Snack Stacks, with some left over for a smoothie, too.

 I added these must-dos to my process that I hope you’ll find helpful:

 - Use a cheesecloth or nut-milk bag to strain.
 I used just a mesh strainer the first time and had chunks of blended nuts in my milk.
 Not great.
 The cheesecloth layered inside the strainer made a world of difference: You can bundle and squeeze the cloth to get more milk, too.
 Wash, dry, and reuse.